therealandrewholland/find_client_onenote/README.md

 ## Features

-- **Search for Clients**: Tkinter-based GUI for searching and selecting clients based on paritial names or abbreviations.
+- **Search for Clients**: Tkinter-based GUI for searching and selecting clients based on prtial names or abbreviations.
-- **Documentation Access**: Directly open a client's "Network & Wireless" folder or OneNote file through the appication
+- **Documentation Access**: Directly open a client's "Network & Wireless" folder or OneNote file through the application
 - **Favoriting**: Favorite specific clients for quicker access in future searches.
 - **Hotkey Support**: Use hotkeys for quick access to the search bar or AutoTask ticket lookup
 - **System Tray Integration**: Use the system tray icon for quick access to settings or quitting the application.